mohitraj007/load-balancer/README.md

 - LoadBalancingAlgorithm Interface: Defines the contract for different load balancing algorithms.
 Implementations include RoundRobinAlgorithm and RandomAlgorithm.

 For detailed code implementation, please refer to the respective source files in the project repository.

+## Further Enhancements
+- Move to Vert.x instead of Spring Boot for a much highly scalable solution out-of-the-box
+- Store the servers and default algorithm in an SQL DB
+- Implement realtime server monitoring using Prometheus
+- Add more algorithms to the interface
+- Implement a firewall on top of it to deny requests coming from unwanted sources